-Title IX Coordinator (TIXC): Kate Benson

-Office Address: 820 Arnie Risen Blvd., Williamstown, Ky.
+Title IX Coordinator (TIXC): Kate Benson Office Address: 820 Arnie Risen Blvd., Williamstown, Ky.
+41097 Office Email: kate.preyss2@grant.kyschools.us Office Phone: 859-824-3323 504 Coordinator: Kate Benson 504 Coordinator: Office Address: Kate Benson 820 Arnie Risen Blvd., Williamstown, Ky.
 41097

-Office Email: kate.preyss2@grant.kyschools.us

-Office Phone: 859-824-3323

-504 Coordinator: Kate Benson

-Office Address: 820 Arnie Risen Blvd., Williamstown, Ky.
-41097

-Office Email: kate.preyss2@grant.kyschools.us

-Office Phone: 859-824-3323

 Any person may report sex discrimination, including sexual harassment (whether or not the person reporting is the person alleged to be the victim of conduct that could constitute sex discrimination or sexual harassment), in person, by mail, by telephone, or by electronic mail, using the contact information listed for the TIXC, or by any other means that results in the TIXC receiving the person's verbal or written report.
-Such a report may be made at any time (including during non-business hours) by using the telephone number or electronic mail address, or by mail to the office address, listed for the TIXC.
+Such a report may be made at any time (including during nonbusiness hours) by using the telephone number or electronic mail address, or by mail to the office address, listed for the TIXC.
 09.428111